Waveform Modelling for the Laser Interferometer Space Antenna: Modelling approaches for compact binaries

 We can now make concrete estimates: Increasing the mass-ratio by a factor of $2$, lowering the initial frequency by a factor of $1/2$, and increasing accuracy by a factor of $2$, and assuming the \NR code under consideration maintains perfect 8-th order convergence into the regime of longer, more accurate simulations at higher mass-ratio (i.e. $\alpha=1/2$), increases the computational cost two orders of magnitude.
 More ambitiously, increasing the mass-ratio by a factor of 10, reducing initial frequency by a factor $1/4$ and increasing accuracy by a factor $10$ increases the computational cost by five orders of magnitude.
 Codes based on spectral methods, e.g. SpEC, will likely result in a smaller $f_\tau$; even so, increases in computational cost are very challenging as one goes to longer simulations at higher mass-ratio.

 The NR codes that have been instrumental in providing public \BBH waveforms use either a spectral method or box-in-box mesh refinement.
 These methods scale well to the order of 1000 cores, but they cannot scale to hundreds of thousands or millions of cores.
 For example, codes using high-order finite-difference stencils incur ever-increasing inter-core communication costs as the number of cores increases and this cost eventually becomes prohibitive.
 These codes are parallelization bound and do not parallelize beyond current usage.
-Since individual computer cores are no longer dramatically increasing in speed (Moore's law has moved from single core performance into increasing the number of cores), it therefore seems unlikely that these codes will be able to simulate long \BBH inspirals at mass-ratios significantly larger than $10$.
-In the section on next-generation codes, we explore how this is being improved.
+Since individual computer cores are no longer dramatically increasing in speed (Moore's law has 4) assessment of systematic bias in simulated LISA signals with currently available waveforms, and 5) the development of \NR waveform for all potential parameters at the necessary accuracy.